Mohamed-Elsayed11/MIA_Tasks_repo/README.md

 **problem:2**

-it required to convert anlog signal to a digital one at differnet Sampling times and encoder bits.
+it required to convert analog signal to a digital one at differnet Sampling times and encoder bits.

 ## Task_6: